Nicklaus-s/style-guide/README.md

 * Optimize code for reading, not writing.
 	* You will write your code once.
 Many people will need to read it, from reviewers, and to anyone who wishes to use the code - even you.
 	* Consider what diffs will look like.
-It's much easier to read a diff that doesn't involve movnig things between lines.
+It's much easier to read a diff that doesn't involve moving things between lines.
 Clean diffs means your code will be reviewed easier & faster.

 * Avoid magic.
 	* Avoid using deprecated features or writing code that does not make much sense.
 Magical code is nice to use, until something goes wrong - no one knows why it broke or how to fix it.